The Classification of Fixed Income Securities Explained

 Sukuk is often compared to conventional bonds, but there are some key differences between the two.
 Conventional bonds are essentially debt instruments, where the issuer borrows money from investors and promises to pay back the principal plus interest.
 Sukuk, on the other hand, are asset-backed securities.

-When an investor buys sukuk, they are actually buying a share of ownership in an underlying asset or project.
+When an investor buys it, they are actually buying a share of ownership in an underlying asset or project.
 The return on investment comes from the profits generated by the asset or project, rather than from interest payments.

-Another key difference is the legal structure of sukuk.
+Another key difference is the legal structure of it.
 Conventional bonds are governed by the laws of the country where they are issued.
 Sukuk, on the other hand, must comply with sharia law.
 This means that the underlying asset or project must be halal, and the sukuk structure must be approved by a sharia board of Islamic scholars.

 There are several different types of sukuk structures, each with its own unique characteristics.
 The most common types of sukuk structures are: